Interpretable Personalized Experimentation: Results on Publicly Available Data

 \subsection{Comparing Policy Learning Methods}

-We compare the methods proposed in Section \ref{sec: interpretable_policies} to (1) a black-box policy: training a T-Learner HTE model, then assigning each \textit{individual} to the treatment group with best predicted treatment effects; (2) a policy which chooses the treatment for each unit uniformly at random.
+We compare the methods described in Section \ref{sec: interpretable_policies} to (1) a black-box policy: training a T-Learner HTE model, then assigning each \textit{individual} to the treatment group with best predicted treatment effects; (2) a random policy: choosing the treatment for each unit uniformly at random.
+(3) On small datasets, we also compared to the PolicyTree \cite{zhou2018offline} method that uses exact tree search.

-\textbf{Setup:} Besides the synthetic datasets described in \ref{subsec: subgroups}, we use other publicly-available datasets.
-The IHDP dataset \citep{hill2011bayesian} studied the impact of specialized home visits on infant cognition using mother and child features.
-A multiple-outcome dataset, Email Marketing \citep{Hillstrom} has 64k points, and visits, conversions, and money spent outcomes (details on how we constructed potential outcomes in Appendix).
+\textbf{Setup:} Besides the Synthetic A dataset described in \ref{subsec: subgroups}, we use other publicly-available datasets.
+The IHDP dataset \citep{hill2011bayesian}, commonly used in the causal inference literature (e.g \cite{johansson2016learning, sheth2021causebox} and many others), studied the impact of specialized home visits on infant cognition using mother and child features.
+A multiple-outcome dataset, Email Marketing \citep{Hillstrom} has 64k points, and visits, conversions, and money spent outcomes (see Appendix for details on how we constructed potential outcomes on this real dataset).
 We combine multiple outcomes as explained in Section \ref{sec:weights}.
-The ensemble policies (GUIDE-UniformExplore, GUIDE-OPE) are based on GreedyTreeSearch-HTE and Distill-Policy -- selected because of their individual performance.
+The ensemble policies (GUIDE-ExploreExploit, GUIDE-OPE) are based on GreedyTreeSearch-HTE and Distill-Policy -- selected because of their individual performance.
+For the optimal tree search method, we used the implementation provided by the authors\footnote{https://cran.r-project.org/web/packages/policytree/index.html}.